Remortgage Guides

 Read guide →

-Standard Variable Rate (SVR) Explained
+Standard Variable Rate (SVR) Explained: 2026 UK

-The standard variable rate is your lender's default mortgage interest rate.
-It is the rate you move onto when your...
+The Standard Variable Rate (SVR) is your lender's default mortgage interest rate — the rate you automatically move onto...

 Read guide →